nate-bake/SEASCAPE/README.md

 - Improved IMU-related prelaunch checks.
 - Added dependency installation to launch routine.
 - Extracted estimator_0 and controller_0 into dedicated files.
+- Added type validation to config checker.
+- Added names to some servo channels to make controller development easier.
+- Enhanced memory helpers for Python estimator and controller.
+- Fixed servo loop bug and added prelaunch check for mode PWM ranges.

 ## TODO